Resource2024 | Image generated by ChatGPT

 Preventing Quid Pro Quo Harassment

-Creating a culture that inherently opposes Quid Pro Quo harassment involves more than policy—it requires embedding respect and dignity into the organizational ethos.
+Creating a culture that inherently opposes quid pro quo harassment involves more than policy—it requires embedding respect and dignity into the organizational ethos.
 Leadership must exemplify these values, ensuring they permeate every level of the company.

 Combating Retaliation